jgray1996/mri_kidney_perfusion/README.md

 - [Abstract](#-abstract-)

 ## 📝 Description
 This repository contains code and methods used by the **PREIMAGE-1** study.
 In this study, MRI scans are interpreted as a proxy for tissue sampling.
+This study makes use of deep-learning image segmentation, radiomics features and gradient boosting classification/ regression.

 ## ❓ Why?
+Objectively assessing the physiological state of donor kidneys is complicated.
+True methods of capturing the physiological state are invasive, damage the kidney and are impractical due to time restrains surounding the transplantation process. **PREIMAGE** aims to explore radiomics based solution for practical and objective tissue assesment.

 ## 🛫 Get Started
 ```{bash}